- Where does your information on brain development come from?

 - Better Brains for Babies uses the most updated research on early brain development in our workshops, print information, and website.
 In 2012, BBB released the second edition of released a second edition of our in-depth Educator’s Guide, along with updated slides in both PowerPoint and Keynote formats.
 BBB educators use these resources to share brain development research with audiences across Georgia and in a few other states.
 Our project leaders scan current research reports for updated information on the brain.
 Highlights of recent research are posted to the BBB website at least monthly, and shared regularly on the BBB page on Facebook and Instagram.
 Our References page is updated regularly as new research is released.

 - Where can I go to find out more about the brain?

 - The BBB website has a wide variety of information on brain anatomy and development.
 The website is divided into the following information sections:

-- Brain Basics provides basic information about the brain and how it develops.
+- Brain Development provides basic information about the brain and how it develops.
 It also includes a breakdown of child development along a timeline.

 Better Brains for Babies Brochures